jm-c/MITgcm/verification/front_relax/README.md

 (see: *input.in_p/data.gmredi*).

-The next two secondary setup, ***input.mxl/*** and ***input.bvp/*** are very similar, using the same binary input files from *input.mxl/* dir that use the full 25 level model to represent a 10 level, *200 m* thick mixed layer on top of a stratified warm bowl of water.
+The next two secondary setup, ***input.mxl/*** and ***input.bvp/*** are very similar, sharing the same binary input files from *input.mxl/* dir ; they use the full 25 level model to represent a 10 level, *200 m* thick mixed layer on top of a stratified warm bowl of water.
 The ***input.mxl/*** illustrates the use of the transition-layer tapering scheme 'fm07' with the skew-flux formulation of GM with same Redi and GM diffusivity